Las Vegas Truck Accident Attorneys

 - Speeding: Similar to overloaded trailers contributing to truck tire blowouts, speeding does, too.
 The faster a truck travels, the more stress it puts on the tire while it is in motion and while it is braking.
 Specifically, a truck traveling at 75 miles per hour puts an inordinately high amount of stress on the tires, making it far more likely to rip and suffer a blowout.

-At Bertoldo, Baker, Carter, Smith & Cullen, our Las Vegas truck accident attorneys have decades of experience in representing personal injury victims whose lives have been disrupted by devastating 18-wheeler accidents.
+At Bertoldo, Baker, Carter, Smith & Cullen, our Las Vegas truck accident attorneys have decades of experience in representing catastrophic personal injury victims whose lives have been disrupted by devastating 18-wheeler accidents.

 The most common truck accident injuries include: